Playbook: Scale to $100M+ ARR with a Usage-Based Pricing Model

 “Usage-based pricing will be the key to successful monetization in the future.”

 While we aren’t going 100% usage-based overnight, if you look at some of the mega-trends in software—things like automation, AI, and APIs—the value of a product normally doesn’t scale with more folks logging in.
+Our recent study revealed that the usage-based pricing model has doubled over the last 4 years.

 Usage-based pricing will be the key to successful monetization in the future.
 But growing with a usage-model is not as straightforward as traditional subscription SaaS.
 It requires shifts in go-to-market strategy, sales compensation, financial planning, billing, and much more.
 Transitioning to a fully usage-based model can be as seismic of a shift as going from on-prem to SaaS.
+Is it worth it?
+Almost definitely.
+Remember, your product’s pricing strategy can be a strategic growth driver, too.

 And that’s exactly why we created a playbook to help companies scale to $100+ million ARR with this model.
 Get the playbook here, or watch the video below for the top takeaways.
 If you’d rather read them, just scroll down.